redorav/hlslpp/Readme.md

 ## How to use

-Simply include hlsl++.h in your project and add an include path to the src directory.
+#include hlsl++.h in your project and add an include path to the directory where it lives. hlsl++.h pulls in other headers that live in the same folder.

 ## Features